akalicki/jquery-simple-gallery/README.md

 ### Using Options ###

-Simple-Gallery options can be supplied to the plugin in one of two ways.
+simple-gallery options can be supplied to the plugin in one of two ways.
 The easiest way to do so is to supply options to the gallery constructor in an object parameter when the function is run like so:

 ```javascript